usnistgov/oscal-xproc3/README.md

 ## Software maturity

 The software in this repository is at varying levels of maturity.
-Many stylesheets are fairly mature, having been developed in other contexts and proven its usefulness there.
-Yet work here also includes work on job configuration (XProc itself) and on testing, which is to say on tools to determine reliability and (by implication) maturity.
+Many stylesheets are fairly mature, having been developed and tested in other contexts.
+Yet work here also includes work on job configuration (XProc itself) and on testing, which is to say on tools to determine correctness and reliability, therefore (by implication) maturity.
 These may be experimental, not mature.

-At the same time, the development model for individual initiatives and the site as a whole is an incremental one.
+At the same time, both individual initiatives and the site as a whole follow an incremental development model.
 Things left as good-enough-for-now are regarded as being good enough, until experience shows us it is no longer so.

 Assume the worst, hope for the best, and test.